 How does my student get involved in a fraternity or sorority?

 IFC fraternities and Panhellenic sororities take in new members through a process called recruitment.
 Recruitment is a mutual selection processes with the hope that there is a place for all.
 Recruitment takes place at the beginning of each new semester.
-Encourage your student to check out the Prospective Members page for the most up to date information about recruitment each semester.
+Encourage your student to check out the 'Looking to Join?' page for the most up to date information about recruitment each semester.